WhiskeySockets/Baileys/README.md

 ## Please Read

-The original repository had to be removed by the original author - we now continue development in this repository here This is the only official repository and is maintained by the community.
+The original repository had to be removed by the original author - we now continue development in this repository here.
+This is the only official repository and is maintained by the community.
  **Join the Discord [here](https://discord.gg/WeJM5FP9GG)**